tomersa/localpost/README.md

 # Localpost

 Localpost is a command-line tool for creating and executing HTTP requests, with support for environment variables and dynamic response handling.
-Use `lpost` as a shorthand alias.

 ## How it works?
 Localpost uses your Git repo to share HTTP requests.
 Each request is a YAML file in the `requests/` folder, named `METHOD_request_nickname.yaml`, ready to commit and collaborate.

-Example:
+#### Request definition example:
 ```yaml
 # ./requests/POST_login.yaml
 url: "{BASE_URL}/login"